plyght/opencode-browser/README.md

 2. **iTerm2 Inline Images** (environment variable detection)
 3. **Sixel** (terminal type detection)

-If no graphics protocol is available, the plugin will error with helpful installation instructions.
+If no graphics protocol is available, the browser window is still fully functional, just screenshots won't be displayed inline in the terminal.

 ## Development